Anganathi21/Anga-Tech21/README.md

 -Small projects that sharpen my analytics and problem-solving skills.

 Language And Skills:
--Python,SQL and C++
+Python,SQL and C++

 Data And Analytics:
--Excel and Power BI
+Excel and Power BI

 What I Use Them For:
--Data cleaning and transformation.
+-Data cleaning and transformation.Querying databses.Visualizing insights.Building analytic workflows.
--Querying databses.
--Visualizing insights.
--Building analytic workflows.

 Fun Facts:
 -I have 2 dogs.